alissatroiano/Hue/README.md

 The main goal of Hue is to boost revenue by selling subscriptions.
 Hue's target market is comprised of male & female artists (ages 25-34) that want to display & sell their work online.

-User stories were created by the [developer](https://www.github.com/alissatroiano) during the planning phase of this project and were used to help guide the wireframing process:
+User stories were created by the [developer](https://www.github.com/alissatroiano) during the planning phase of this project.
+As practiced in agile development, each user story coincides with a feature of the Hue application and will be accomplished in one sprint.

-> As a potential subscriber, I want to easily access Hue's 'About' section, so I can learn more about the service.
+> As a potential subscriber, I want to be able to visit the 'About' page, so that I can learn more about the service.
 >>
-> As a potential subscriber, I want to be able to view plan details, so that I can choose the most feasible plan.
+> As a potential subscriber, I want to be able to find information about different gallery memberships, so that I can determine the best option for me.
 >>
 > As a potential subscriber, I want to be able to view subscription pricing, so that I can decide whether or not I can afford the service.
 >>
-> As a new user, I want to be able to register, so that I can have an account.
+> As a new user, I want to be able to select a plan, so I can checkout.
 >>
-> As a registered user, I want to log in with ease, so I can acces & use the service.
+> As a new user, I want to be able to register & checkout in less than 3 clicks, so that I can activate my subscription.
 >>
-> As a registered user, I want to be able to reset my password, so I can recover my password.
+> As a registered user, I want to login with ease, so that I can acces & use the service.
 >>
+> As a registered user, I want to be able to reset my password, so that I can regain access to my account.
+>>
 > As a registered user, I want to be able to view my plan details in my profile, so that I can manage my subscription.
 >>
-> As a subscriber, I want to be able to add, edit and delete gallery posts, so I can display my best work to viewers.
+> As a subscriber, I want to be able to easily create new submissions, so I can display my work in the gallery.
 >>
-> As a subscriber, I want to be able to reset my password, so I can regain access to my account.
+> As a subscriber, I want to be able to edit my submissions, so that I can update my showcased work.
 >>
-> As a subscriber, I want to be able to manage payment methods, so that I can pay for my subscription.
+> As a subscriber, I want to be able to delete my submissions, so that I can remove them from the gallery.

 ## Features